 According to Japanese mythology, killing many youkai (a thousand, according to some versions) results in their slayer being transformed into a youkai himself.
 Then again, anyone capable of killing 1000 demons is powerful enough to be considered a demon himself by most people, so this could just be a Lampshade Hanging on that fact.

-This is a quite common fate for any investigator in Call of Cthulhu, ranking perhaps just below "killed by horrible monster existing in fourteen dimensions at once," "lab rat or soul-in-a-jar for horrible monster," "spends remainder of his or her life eating cockroaches in a padded cell," and "gets brain stolen by horrible monster."
+This is a quite common fate for any investigator in Call of Cthulhu, ranking perhaps just below "killed by horrible monster existing in fourteen dimensions at once", "lab rat or soul-in-a-jar for horrible monster", "spends remainder of life eating cockroaches in padded cell", and "gets brain stolen by horrible monster".

 Warhammer and Warhammer 40,000 use this trope heavily.
-In 40k, it is Turned Up to Eleven, where not only do you turn into a demon, but you also have a good chance of winding up causing the deaths of billions.
-The pen and paper RPGS Dark Heresy and Rogue Trader feature extensive rules on corruption by the Ruinious Powers just to fit this trope.
+In 40K, it is Turned Up to Eleven, where not only do you turn into a demon, but you also have a good chance of winding up causing the deaths of billions.
+The pen and paper RPGS Dark Heresy and Rogue Trader feature extensive rules on corruption by the Ruinous Powers just to fit this trope.

-Black Crusade takes this trope and runs with it.
-With trying to become a high-ranking demon a being a valid goal for the player.
+Black Crusade takes this trope and runs with it, with "trying to become a high-ranking demon" being a valid goal for the player.

-Literally in Undead Nightmare, a spin-off game to Red Dead Redemption.
+Literally in Red Dead Redemption: Undead Nightmare, a spin-off game to Red Dead Redemption.
 In it, a Zombie Apocalypse breaks out, and John sets out to find the cause of it, if possibly a cure.
-In the end, he discovers that the powerhungry Reyes from the original story heard of a mask hidden in an Indian burial ground that could make him invincible, but stealing it and testing it out, it instead cursed him and the rest of the land as punishment.
+In the end, he discovers that the power-hungry Reyes from the original story heard of a mask hidden in an Indian burial ground that could make him invincible, but stealing it and testing it out, it instead cursed him and the rest of the land as punishment.
 John manages to return the mask to where it belongs and rids the world of the plague.
 A few months later however, Seth, a treasure hunter finds and steals the mask, starting it all over again.
-John by this time is dead due to the events of the original story, to which we're treated to him rising from his grave as an unintelligible zombie (though thankfully, due to some special circumstances, he also turns out to be a sentient one).
+John by this time is dead due to the events of the original story, to which we're treated to him rising from his grave as a sentient zombie.
 The Achievement for completing the game directly quotes the Trope Namer.

 Boktai 2 has Django turned into a vampire and forced to do an entire dungeon hiding from the sun, sucking blood, and turning into a mouse or bat to stay alive.
 He eventually get the ability to change between human and vampire at will, but the game makes it very clear that he is in constant risk of losing himself forever.